-7. Coursework: guidance for Consecutives
+7. Coursework: guidance for Coursework: guidance for Coursework:

 Where work is too fragile or bulky or otherwise unsuitable to be sent by post, a photographic record of the work must be sent for moderation purposes.
 In this instance the Centre will be required to send an additional candidate's work to CIE for moderation.
 The Centre should select a candidate's work that is easily transportable and of a similar mark to the one originally requested.